 An often quoted sentiment is that the flesh of scholars is poisonous, an expression meant to dissuade the laity from making uninformed and unjustified accusations against the learned and righteous.
-However, what we mustn’t be is partisan to the idea that all those learned of the shari’ah are inexorably righteous; there are in fact various prophetic traditions that reveal the existence of a priestly lot who use their knowledge to spread corruption and misrepresentations, largely for personal gain.
+However, what we mustn’t be is partisan to the idea that one direction and dating fans all those learned of the shari’ah are inexorably righteous; there are in fact various prophetic traditions that reveal the existence of a priestly lot who use their knowledge to spread corruption and misrepresentations, largely for personal gain.
 Often, certain characteristics such as arrogance, belligerence, the occasional uncouth outburst, and notably in the modern age, a distinct relationship with despotic rulers, tend to be revealed.

 Imam Ahmad would neither frequent the caliphs, leaders, nor the governors, and would refrain from correspondence, completely prohibiting his companions from doing so too.
 A group (of his companions) has reported this from him and his articulations on the topic are notorious.
 Muhanna said: “I asked Ahmad about Ibrahim ibn al-Harawi, he said that he is filth!
 I asked: what do you mean by filth?
 He said: whoever panders to leaders and judges are filth.”
 So too opined a group of early Muslims, their statements are well known, such as Suwaid b.
 Ghaflah, Tawus, al-Nakha’i, and Abu Hazim.